Find the Right Factory For Your New Custom Product

 • Few resale incentives

 As you shop around for factories, you may find they’re all starting to look and sound alike.
 So how can you quickly zero in on the qualified players?
 The first step in choosing the right factory is figuring out if they’re even a factory at all!
+Here’s how.

 Ask for the factory’s website (and not just a listing on Alibaba)

 Check for a company website, not just a listing on Alibaba.
-While it may seem obvious, one of the very first things we request from a new supplier is for their company website.
+While it may seem obvious, one of the very first things we request from a new supplier is their company website.
 Why?

 First, they’re not always easy to find on their own.
 A factory could have multiple websites including page listings on multiple marketplaces that don’t always crosslink.
 Secondly, a website can tell you a lot without even clicking on it.

 When we ask a potential supplier to provide us with their website, more often than not, we get back a link to an Alibaba page.
-Here’s an example:

 Here’s an example:

-“Unknowingly working with a trading company could result in a very lengthy New Product Development process with many new problems to solve.”
+Unknowingly working with a trading company could result in a very lengthy New Product Development process with many new problems to solve.

-- Josh Taylor, Product EVO
+Josh Taylor, Product EVO

-Look up the factory’s “Business Type”
+Look up the factory’s (actual) name and “business type”

 Examine the company’s product offerings